Visiting the beautiful Pyramids of Giza

 The Stepped Pyramid is one of the highlights when visiting Egypt.

-Stepped Pyramid at Saqqara
+Stepped Pyramid

 There is also a temple here and several tombs for high officials and family members of pharaohs.
-The Imhotep Museum is also located here, dedicated to Imhotep, the pyramid’s designer/architect.
+The Imhotep Museum is also here, dedicated to Imhotep, the pyramid’s designer/architect.

 Bent Pyramid & Red Pyramid